Funding Opportunities

 Types of projects funded: WCRRI funds projects that restore Pacific Coast lands and waters, with an emphasis on local job creation.

 Funding available: WCRRI is funded by the Washington State Legislature on a biennial basis, pending legislative approval.
-2015-17 funding totalled approximately $12,000,000 across 22 projects.
-2017-19 funding totalled approximately $12,000,000 across 17 projects.
+2023-2025 funding totalled approximately $9,700,00 across 7 projects.

-More information: See the WCRRI Handout or contact the Coast Salmon Partnership.
+More information: See the WCRRI Website.

 Washington Sea Grant